Sdaewa/smart_pension_test/README.md

 /about/2 8 unique views /index 5 unique views etc...

 ## Prerequisites
-Make sure you have rspec
+Make sure you have rspec:
 $ gem install r_spec

 ## Running
 To run the app:
 $ ruby lib/parser.rb

-To run the test
+To run the test:
-& rspec
+$ rspec

-# Resources
-Rubular